 By Stephen Unger

-Stephen Unger’s In the Footsteps of Dracula, 3rd Edition tells the chilling stories about the Crescent City’s scariest places.
+Stephen Unger’s In the Footsteps of Dracula, 3rd Edition tells chilling stories about Vampires in New Orleans.
 Below is an excerpt from the book for your enjoyment.

 I’ve been in those clubs and seen people who believe with their heart, body, and soul that they are real, live vampires.
-And some of the people in those clubs are scared to death of a select group of vampires who have only appeared there a few times, and always in the darkest of night.
-By day, of course, the vampire clubs are closed and locked or turned back into regular tourist bars .
+And some of the people in those clubs are scared to death of a select group of vampires who have only appeared there a few times, and always in the darkest of nights.
+By day, of course, the vampire clubs are closed and locked or turned back into regular tourist bars.